ondat/documentation/docs/self-eval.md

 * __Benchmarking__ - a recipe to benchmark Ondat on your infrastructure

 > 💡 For more comprehensive documentation including installation advice for complex
-> setups, operational guides, and use-cases, please see our main [documentation site](https://docs.ondat.io).
+> setups, operational guides, and use-cases, see our main [documentation site](https://docs.ondat.io).

 ## Support for Self Evaluations